Replay attack: Remote keyless-entry system for vehicles

 Many vehicles on the road use a remote keyless system, or key fob, for the convenience of the user.
 Modern systems are hardened against simple replay attacks but are vulnerable to buffered replay attacks.
 This attack is performed by placing a device that can receive and transmit radio waves within range of the target vehicle.
 The transmitter will attempt to jam any RF vehicle unlock signal while receiving it and placing it in a buffer for later use.
 Upon further attempts to unlock the vehicle, the transmitter will jam the new signal, buffer it, and playback an old one, creating a rolling buffer that is one step ahead of the vehicle.
 At a later time, the attacker may use this buffered code to unlock the vehicle.

 Text-dependent speaker verification

 Various devices use speaker recognition to verify the identity of a speaker.
 In text-dependent systems, an attacker can record the target individual’s speech that was correctly verified by the system, then play the recording again to be verified by the system.
 A counter-measure was devised using spectral bitmaps from the stored speech of verified users.
 Replayed speech has a different pattern in this scenario and will then be rejected by the system.

+Replay attacks on IoT devices

+In the realm of smart home environments, Internet (⋮) devices are increasingly vulnerable to replay attacks, where an adversary intercepts and replays legitimate communication signals between an IoT device and its companion app.
+These attacks can compromise a wide array of devices, including smart plugs, security cameras, and even household appliances.

+A recent study demonstrated that a substantial portion of consumer IoT devices are prone to replay attacks.
+Researchers found that 75% of tested devices supporting local connectivity were vulnerable to such attacks.
+These vulnerabilities allow attackers to mimic legitimate commands, potentially enabling unauthorized actions such as turning on a smart kettle, unlocking doors, or manipulating security systems.
+Such breaches pose significant safety, security, and privacy risks, as malicious actors can gain control over critical home systems.

 In popular culture

 In the folk tale Ali Baba and the Forty Thieves, the thieves' captain used the passphrase "Open, Sesame" to open the door to their loot depot.
-This was overheared by Ali Baba who later reused the passphrase to get access and collect as much of the loot as he could carry.
+This was overheard by Ali Baba, who later reused the passphrase to get access and collect as much of the loot as he could carry.